pierre-rouleau/usrhome/readme.rst

   a directory tree called ``usrcfg`` that holds the user-specific and private configuration information.
   See `The zsh User Configuration File`_ table.

-- Emacs is used, the terminal Emacs is the EDITOR.
+The code supports the Emacs editor, by using the INSIDE_EMACS environment variable to control the behaviour of some features when they are invoked inside a shell running inside Emacs.

 How to Set it Up
 ================